-All About Beck’s Triad or Cardiac Tamponade Triad in Cardiology: Definition, Components, Pathophysiology, Mnemonic, and Treatment »
+Today’s topic is all About Beck’s Triad or Cardiac Tamponade Triad in Cardiology: Definition, Components, Pathophysiology, Mnemonic, and Treatment.

 What is Beck’s Triad or Cardiac Tamponade Triad?

 Also known as acute cardiac tamponade triad or heart tamponade triad, Beck’s triad is a collection of three classic cardiovascular signs that indicate cardiac tamponade.
 Cardiac tamponade is a medical emergency in which the excess fluid accumulated in the pericardial sac impairs the heart’s ability to pump blood.